-To create one you have to apply to your state’s Secretary of State, put together an operating agreement, and secure some licenses, all of which you can read about in our guide to LLCs.
+To create an LLC, you have to apply to your state’s Secretary of State, put together an operating agreement, and secure your required licenses, all of which you can read about in our guide to LLCs.

 But here’s the best part of being an LLC: if getting taxed as a partnership or sole prop doesn’t result in a lower tax bill, you can opt to file your taxes as a C corporation or S corporation instead.

 What does that mean for your particular tax situation?
 Are LLCs really better from a tax standpoint than all the other business entity types?